Fees

 Why We Don’t Have Fixed Fees

 Every taxpayer’s situation and financial condition is unique.
 Therefore, one size (price) doesn’t fit all.
-I am aware that some national chains and outsourcing solutions use fixed fees or fixed pricing based on forms or schedules filled out, or the type of service to be offered (such as an Offer in Compromise).
+I know that some national chains and outsourcing solutions use fixed fees or fixed pricing based on forms or schedules filled out or the type of service to be offered (such as an Offer in Compromise).
 In my experience, the cost is typically excessive as the firm tries to cover all potential issues that could arise during the process.

 Using a fixed representation fee will always result in some clients paying more than they should have.
 That’s not fair to clients.
 That’s why almost all credible EA, CPA, and attorney professionals charge for their services based on time.
 By the way, it violates ethical standards for any professional to charge for services based on tax savings or the amount of your refund on an original return!
 Stay away from any firm that prices their services on that basis!